brandoncarl/backbone-warehouse/Readme.md

 Backbone Warehouse is like RequireJS, but for data, file AND modules.
 It allows easy access of data across your application, with features like group loading.

-Warehouse uses promises for data fetching, but retains the RequireJS-style callback for its helper function, `fetchAndLoad`.
+Warehouse can be used with typical (err, args...) callbacks, or you can optionally pass in functions to create promises.
 Underneath, encapsulates Backbone's sync methods for data, and wraps RequireJS for files and modules.

 In all examples, a "Store" refers to *either* a Model or a Collection.